jgmbl/jgmbl/README.md

 # About me

 My name is Joanna Gembel.
 I am a graduate of engineering studies at Gdańsk University of Technology.
-My main interests are Python, Linux, databases and computer vision.
+My main interests are Python, Linux and databases.
 You can find more informations about me on [LinkedIn](https://www.linkedin.com/in/joanna-gembel/).